nuta/resea/INTERNALS.md

 may want asynchronous (non-blocking) IPC.
 For example, the kernel converts interrupts into messages but it should not block.

-When you receive a message, the kernel first checks the notification.
-If a notifcation exists, it returns the notification.
-Sender threads are blocked until the notification is received by teh `ipc` system call.

 Notifications is a simple solution just like *signal* in Unix:

 - `error_t sys_notify(cid_t ch, enum notify_op op, uintmax_t arg0)`
-  - Sends a notification.
+  - Sends a notification to the channel.
 It simply updates the notification field in the destination channel and never blocks (asynchronous).
   - The notification field is an `intmax_t`.

+When you receive a message, the kernel first checks the notification.
+If a notifcation exists, it returns the notification.
+Sender threads are blocked until the notification is received.

 #### Notification Operations
--  `op` specifies how the kernel updates the notification field in `ch`.
+`op` specifies how the kernel updates the notification field in `ch`:
 - `NOTIFY_OP_SET`: Atomically sets `arg0` to the notification field.
 - `NOTIFY_OP_ADD`: Atomically adds `arg0` to the notification field.

 Kernel server
 -------------
 Kernel server is a kernel thread which provdes features that only the kernel can
-provide: kernel-level thread (do't get confused with kernel thread!), virtual memory pager management, interrupts, etc.
+provide: kernel-level thread (don't get confused with kernel thread!), virtual memory pager management, interrupts, etc.

-Only memmgr and startup servers (apps spawned by memmgr) has a channel connected to the kernel server at cid 1.
+Only memmgr and startup servers (apps spawned by memmgr) has a channel connected to the kernel server.
 There're no differences between the kernel server and other servers.
 Use `sys_ipc` to communicate with the kernel server as if it is a normal userland server.

 Data structures